vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Immutable.
 - [ ] Rolling.
 - [ ] All at Once.
-- [ ] Rolling with additional batch.
+- [x] Rolling with additional batch.(Ensures full capacity is maintained throughout the update.
+After new instances are healthy, old instances are replaced one batch at a time.
+Best fit when you want zero downtime and to minimize cost (compared to full duplication like immutable))

 **[⬆ Back to Top](#table-of-contents)**

 ### When writing a Lambda function, what is the benefit of instantiating AWS clients outside the scope of the handler?

 - [ ] Legibility and stylistic convention.
-- [ ] Taking advantage of connection re-use.
+- [x] Taking advantage of connection re-use.
 - [ ] Better error handling.
 - [ ] Creating a new instance per invocation.